arrow-kt/arrow/CONTRIBUTING.md

 Declarations including classes, functions, and others must include docs in the following structure:

-All Kdocs should include a short header that describes what the data type or function is for and an `ank` fenced block demonstrating its use
+All Kdocs should include a short header that describes what the data type or function is for and a triple backticks ``` fenced block demonstrating its use

 for example